PaperPrototype/Intro-Coding-and-Computers/01 - Pyxel/Lecture/english.md

 To prevent the code from finishing so quickly we need some code that will run every single "frame".
 Have you ever heard of "fps"?
 Video games are many (MANY) pictures being redrawn onto your screen every few seconds, each picture slightly different, making it look like a video.

-Change your code so that it looks like the following.
+(change your code to the following)
 ```py
 import pyxel